softwareQinc/qpp/README.md

     then the environment variable is local to the script and does not interfere with the rest of the system.

-    * Example of script, run from the root directory of Quantum++:
+    * Example of script, assumed to be located in the root directory of Quantum++:

             #!/bin/sh